On Weak Compactness and Uniform Regularity in Lipschitz free Spaces: Sequences of sums of ``small molecules'' contain an l1 -basis

 \section{Sequences of sums of ``small molecules'' contain an \texorpdfstring{$\ell_1$}{l1}-basis}

 The previous section highlights the significance of approximation by convex series of molecules.
 Informally, within a weakly compact set, the weight of molecules formed by pairs of points in close proximity should be controlled in a uniform way.
 In this section, we establish that this condition is, in a sense, necessary.
-Specifically, consider a sequence of convex series of molecules, denoted by $\gamma_n=\sum_k \lambda_k^n m_{x_k^n y_k^n}$, satisfying $\sum_k d(x_k^n,y_k^n)\to 0$ as $n \to \infty$.
+Specifically, consider a sequence of (finite or countable) linear combinations of molecules, denoted by $\gamma_n=\sum_k \lambda_k^n m_{x_k^n y_k^n}$, satisfying $\sum_k d(x_k^n,y_k^n)\to 0$ as $n \to \infty$ and $\sup_n\sum_k |\lambda_k^n|<\infty$.
 We will demonstrate that this sequence contains an $\ell_1$-basis, thereby proving that such a sequence cannot be contained in a weakly precompact set.

-We shall start with the following lemma, whose proof relies on a well known fact of optimal transport theory that can be found e.g. in \cite[Theorem~2.4]{RRZ}.
-For convenience of the reader, we recall the statement of this result.
-Let $(x_n, y_n)$ be pairs of distinct points in $M$.
-Then the following are equivalent: \begin{itemize} \item The expression $\sum_n\lambda_nm_{x_ny_n}$ is a convex sum/series of molecules for some choice of $\lambda_n>0$ (hence any choice of $\lambda_n\geq 0$) with $\sum_n\lambda_n<\infty$. \item There exists $f \in S_{\Lip_0(M)}$ such that $\duality{f,m_{x_ny_n}} = 1$ for all $n$. \item The pairs $(x_n,y_n)$ are \textit{cyclically monotonic}, that is: for every finite sequence of indices $i_1, \ldots, i_m$, we have